-However, as explained by Steve Blank in his article How to Make Innovation programs deliver more that a cup of coffee, you are not successful just by establishing a “museum” with drones and different gadgets and monitoring the number of visitors.
-You are not doing innovation just by creating a space with cool furniture, organising hackathons, inviting startups to pitch their ideas and teams fill the walls with sticky notes.
+As explained by Steve Blank in his article How to Make Innovation programs deliver more than a cup of coffee, one does not become successful just by establishing a “museum” with drones or gadgets and monitoring the number of visitors.
+Innovation is not achieved by simply creating a space with cool furniture, organizing hackathons, inviting startups to pitch their ideas and having teams fill the walls with sticky notes.

-Almost every single company in the world has a way to innovate which can be more or less structured, and more or less open and modern.
-What is really important is not so much the innovation model but the results the company gets.
-However, one of the key innovation challenges is in fact to change is the model in place, the status quo.
+Every single company in the world has a more or less structured approach to innovation, a more or less open model.
+What ultimately matters is not so much the innovation model but the results the company gets.
+However, the first innovation challenge is to change the status quo.

-For example, many companies use traditional innovation models based on in-house R&D teams with some support by universities, tech. centers, suppliers they know they can trust, etc. These models are not as competitive as others based on open innovation.
-There are many reasons for this, but the biggest one is that nowadays technology is changing very fast and resources are becoming increasingly more limited.
+Many companies use traditional models based on in-house R&D teams and supporting universities, technological centers, and reliable suppliers.
+These models are not as effective as others based on open innovation, especially now, when technology is changing very fast and resources are more limited.

-After testing crowdsourcing, this mining company says it is 40% more cost-efficient and delivers solutions 3 times faster than traditional innovation methods with its internal scientists and external support from universities, consultants, etc.
+A few months later, this mining company states that the new approach is 40% more cost-efficient and delivers solutions 3 times faster than traditional innovation methods.

-To know more, you can read this other article about open innovation in mining.
+To know more about this story, you can read this other article about open innovation in mining.

 Once a company has made the decision to innovate, the next step is to be able to generate innovative ideas or solutions.
-It is widely known that there is no innovation without results but the truth is that, in order to get results, you need good ideas or solutions with potential first.
+It true that there is no innovation without results but, in order to get results, you need good ideas first.

-For this purpose, many companies have started to adopt more flexible models to attract new solutions.
-Most of them have created corporate startups accelerators to identify technologies and attract entrepreneurs to either co-create or buy.
-But working with startups is not a perfect model since this innovation source can work for some technologies but not all of them.
+Many companies have started to adopt more flexible models to attract new solutions.
+They have created corporate startups accelerators to identify technologies and attract entrepreneurs to either co-create or buy.

-Getting results for your business must be the primary reason why you embark on an innovation process.
-Not having a solid business case at the beginning and a good selection of initiatives is another cause why any innovation project fails.
-The second cause is related to the company’s viability to adopt innovation.
-In this sense, the more rigid a sector or company and the less attractive business case, the greater the chance of failure.
+Getting results for your business must be the main reason why you embark on an innovation process.
+Not having a solid business case from the beginning is one reason why a project fails and a second cause is related to the company’s ability to adopt innovation.
+In this sense, the more rigid a sector or company and the less attractive the business case, the greater the chance of failure.

 A very straightforward example is the mining sector.
 In this industry, safety is key, which is why it is not possible to adopt innovations that are not fully tested.
-As a matter of fact, the innovation challenge lies on performing the necessary tests to validate the technologies and, for that reason, pilot-testing center are emerging in several countries.
+As a matter of fact, the main innovation challenge for mining lies in performing the necessary tests on new technologies to validate them.
+For this reason, pilot-testing centers are now emerging in many countries.

-Finally, another case can be found in global companies subject to strong regulatory controls.
-In these environments, it is hard to innovate with startups due to the complexity behind the investment issues or the IP right sharing difficulties.
+Another example of corporate rigidity are the multinationals subject to strong regulatory controls.
+In these environments, it is hard to innovate with startups due to the complexity of the investment process or the difficulties associated with IP sharing.

-These innovation challenges slow down innovation in many companies and endanger the survival of startups whose resources are scarce and need to work at a faster speed.
+This kind of innovation challenges slow down the innovation process in many companies and endanger the survival of startups whose resources are scarce and rely on faster deals.
 As a consequence, many of them die prematurely.